TenovanDigital/n8n-supabase-pi/README.md

 n8n-supabase-pi is a complete setup for deploying n8n and Supabase on a Raspberry Pi, creating a powerful automation and data platform.
 This repository contains scripts and Docker Compose files that help automate the setup and configuration process, turning your Raspberry Pi into a self-hosted automation powerhouse.

+This is still being tested, so use at your own risk.

 The setup includes:

 - n8n: An open-source workflow automation tool.